spatialos/gdk-for-unity/docs/content/testing/writing-a-new-unit-test.md

 ### Running the new tests

 In the Test Runner window of Unity, find your test under: **Improbable.Gdk.Core.EditModeTests.dll**.
-(This matches the folder name
+(This corresponds to the directory
  `Gdk/Core/Tests/EditMode`.)

 You can follow the namespace and fixture name in the hierarchy: